joelouthan/Theologicus/src/psalms/index.md

 }
 </style>

-# Praying Through Psalm, An Introduction
+# Praying Through The Psalms, An Introduction

 ## The Introduction